Tarrare: Attempted cures

 Following this incident, Tarrare was desperate to avoid further military service, and returned to the hospital, telling Percy that he would attempt any possible cure for his appetite.
 Percy treated him with laudanum without success; further treatments with wine-vinegar and tobacco-pills were likewise unsuccessful.
 Following these failures, Percy fed Tarrare large quantities of soft-boiled eggs, but this also failed to suppress his appetite.
-Efforts to keep him on any kind of controlled diet failed; he would sneak out of the hospital to scavenge for offal outside butchers' shops and to fight stray dogs for carrion in gutters, alleys and rubbish heaps.
+Efforts to keep him on any kind of controlled diet failed; he would sneak out of the hospital to scavenge for offal outside butchers' shops and to fight stray dogs for rotting meat in gutters, alleys and rubbish heaps.
 He was also caught several times within the hospital drinking from patients undergoing bloodletting, and attempting to eat the bodies in the hospital's morgue.
 Other doctors believed that Tarrare was mentally ill and pressed for him to be transferred to a lunatic asylum, but Percy was keen to continue his experiments and Tarrare remained in the military hospital.

-After some time, a 14-month-old child disappeared from the hospital, and Tarrare was immediately suspected.
-Percy was unable or unwilling to defend him, and the hospital-staff chased Tarrare from the hospital, to which he never returned.
+After some time, a 14-month-old toddler disappeared from the hospital, and Tarrare was immediately suspected of having consumed the toddler, due to his past of eating small animals.
+Percy was unable or unwilling to defend him, and the hospital staff chased Tarrare from the hospital, to which he never returned.

 Death

-Four years later, in 1798, an M. Tessier of Versailles hospital contacted Percy to notify him that a patient of theirs wished to see him.
+Four years later, in 1798, M. Tessier of Versailles hospital contacted Percy to notify him that a patient of theirs wished to see him.
 It was Tarrare, now bedridden and weak.
-Tarrare told Percy that he had swallowed a golden fork two years earlier, which he believed was lodged inside him and causing his current weakness.
+Tarrare told Percy that he had swallowed a golden fork two years earlier, which he believed was now lodged inside him and causing his current weakness.
 He hoped that Percy could find some way to remove it.
 Percy, however, recognised that he had advanced tuberculosis.
 A month later, Tarrare began to experience continuous exudative diarrhoea, dying shortly afterwards.

 The corpse rotted quickly; the surgeons of the hospital refused to dissect it.
-Tessier, however, wanted to find out how Tarrare differed from the norm internally, and was also curious as to whether the gold fork was actually lodged inside him.
-At the autopsy, Tarrare's gullet was found to be abnormally wide and when his jaws were opened, surgeons could see down a broad canal into the stomach.
+Tessier, however, wanted to find out how Tarrare's intestines differed from those of a normal person; he was also curious as to whether the gold fork was lodged inside him.
+At the autopsy, Tarrare's gullet was found to be abnormally wide, and when his jaws were opened surgeons could see down a broad canal into the stomach.
 His body was found to be filled with pus, his liver and gallbladder were abnormally large, and his stomach was enormous, covered in ulcers and filling most of his abdominal cavity.
-The fork was never found.
+No fork was ever found.

+In popular media

+The Glutton is a novel by A. K. Blakemore that recounts a "macabre" and "picaresque" fictionalization of Tarrare's life, described as "one of the most remarkable novels" of 2023.